doximity/vital/README.md

 Vital is build using a simple static generator: https://middlemanapp.com/

 - Clone: `https://github.com/doximity/vital`
-- In your terminal, run: `bundle`
+- In your terminal, run `bundle`
-- To start your server, run: `middleman`
+- To start your server, run `middleman` then navigate to `http://localhost:4567`

 #### Building the Output